 EAAs are used much like BCAAs, just like any other type of protein.
 They can be consumed during workouts and major meals throughout the day.
 It usually depends on your goals and the times of day you take them.

-These amino acids therefore have a much wider scope of action than that attributed to BCAAs.
+These amino acids therefore have a much broader scope of action than that attributed to BCAAs.
 This is in no way a means of demonstrating the superiority of EAAs over BCAAs.

 When should you take EAAs?